1979 US Open – Men's singles

 John McEnroe defeated Vitas Gerulaitis in the final, 7–5, 6–3, 6–3 to win the men's singles tennis title at the 1979 US Open.
 It was his first major singles title.

 Jimmy Connors was the defending champion, but was defeated in the semifinals by McEnroe.
-Connors' loss ended a record streak of five consecutive US Open finals, a record since broken by Ivan Lendl.
+Connors' loss ended a record streak of five consecutive US Open finals (later surpassed by Ivan Lendl's eight consecutive US Open finals).

-During the second round, Ilie Năstase was defaulted from his match against John McEnroe.
+During the second round, Ilie Năstase was defaulted from his match against McEnroe.
 The umpire had docked Năstase a point in the third set and then a game in the fourth for arguing and stalling.
 A near riot followed as the crowd disagreed with the umpire's decision, by throwing beer cans and cups on court.
 The match was eventually restarted with the umpire being replaced before McEnroe came out the winner.
-McEnroe did not have to play in the third round (a walkover against Lloyd) and only had to play three games in the quarterfinals (retirement by Eddie Dibbs).
+McEnroe did not have to play in the third round (a walkover against John Lloyd) and only had to play three games in the quarterfinals (retirement by Eddie Dibbs).